Our Parsha opens by giving Sarah Imeinu’s age upon her death:

 In Yerushalayim there is an open and public revelation of Hashem.
 It is located on a mountain high up for all to see….
 On the other hand, in Chevron Hashem is concealed.
 He is still very much in all His Glory but He is not standing atop a mountain.
 He is in a cave within a cave, and one must look very closely in order to see the connection.

 So just as Avraham Avinu was high profile and “bigger than life” doing kiruv and chessed — the Gadol HaDor of his generations, Sarah was his support, behind the scenes — concealed, yet the inspiration and support behind his efforts.
-Thus it would seem that Sarah Imeinu’s attributes inspired the efforts and costs expended by Avraham Aveinu to acquire the Ma’arot HaMachpela — later the burial place of Avraham Avinu himself, as well as Yitzchak Aveinu and Rivka Imeinu and Yaakov and Leah.
+One could say that Sarah Imeinu was the wind beneath Avraham Avinu’s proverbial wings, as was the title to that classic song “Wind Beneath My Wings” by Bette Midler.
+Thus it would seem that Sarah Imeinu’s attributes inspired the efforts and costs expended by Avraham Avinu to acquire the Ma’arot HaMachpela — later the burial place of Avraham Aveinu himself, as well as Yitzchak Avinu and Rivka Imeinu and Yaakov and Leah.